codingsoo/conflict-prediction/chat_bot_server_dir/README.md

       |:----------:|:---:|:------:|:-------:|:---------:|:---------:|
       | Slot     | O | O    | Slot1 | O       | O |

-      If any slot is not filled, we fill slot from our recent history data.
+      If any slot is not filled, Sayme(bot) fill slot from our recent history data.

 ## Sequence diagram(NLP)